NeoGeographyToolkit/StereoPipeline/docs/examples/sfm_iss.rst

-This approach also helps with the fact that the ``sci_cam`` timestamp can be somewhat unreliable, given that those images are acquired with a different processor on the robot, so freeing up these images from the rig and time acquisition constraints helps with accuracy.
+This approach also helps with the fact that the ``sci_cam`` timestamp can be somewhat unreliable, given that those images are acquired with a different processor on the robot, so freeing these images from the rig and time acquisition constraints helps with accuracy.

 How all this is done will be shown in detail below.